spadma3/duck/catkin_ws/src/30-localization-and-planning/README.md

 Write the README.md file (template will be available before Jan.
 4th) in the duckietown/software/catkin_ws/src/<package>/ repository that describes the software and parameters involved.

-## Duckietown setup notes {#demo-template-duckietown-setup}

-For this Demo, no Duckietown is needed.

-## Duckiebot setup notes {#demo-template-duckiebot-setup}
+## Duckiebot setup notes

-For this demo, additional wireless adapters are needed that allow mesh networking (e.g. TP-Link TL-WN822N or TL-WN821N).
+To use the fleet messaging platform, additional wireless adapters are needed that allow mesh networking (e.g. TP-Link TL-WN822N or TL-WN821N).

-## Pre-flight checklist {#demo-template-pre-flight}
+## Pre-flight checklist

-This pre-flight checklist describes the steps that ensure that the installation and demo will run correctly:
+This pre-flight checklist describes the steps that ensure that the installation will run correctly:

 Check: The additional Wifi adapter is installed and works.